enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

     The long-lasting struggle with slow browser adoption and stale browsers (notably IE6) is also a thing of the past, allowing developers to actually use modern features without needing to implement fallbacks for all of them to support their customers.
   </p>
   <p>
-    Of course, if you think that it is imperative that even users with disabled BrowserScript must be able to access the dynamic features on your page, you need to implement an `HTML` only solution as well.<br />
+    Of course, if you think that it is imperative that even users with disabled JavaScript must be able to access the dynamic features on your page, you need to implement an `HTML` only solution as well.<br />
-    Just keep in mind that they are a minuscule minority and that there are only a few websites left that still function without BrowserScript.
+    Just keep in mind that they are a minuscule minority and that there are only a few websites left that still function without JavaScript.
   </p>
 </div>